phuongdtrn/Phuong_Portfolio/README.md

 Compared to the traditional A/B testing method, our solution archtecture can: <br>
 • Create streaming dashboards to visualize the results <br>
-• Constantly review the experiment & adjust setting automatically, thus saving human's efforts <br>
+• Constantly review the experiment & adjust setting automatically, thus reducing human's efforts <br>
 • Maximize the profits <br>
 • Potential to scale up
 <br>